 Introduction

 Did you know that increasing your customer retention by just 5% can boost your profits by anywhere from 25% to 95%?
+This benchmark, popularized by research from Bain & Company, highlights why understanding customer satisfaction factors is critical for any business model.
 In an era where customer acquisition costs are steadily climbing and many merchants face significant platform fatigue from managing a disjointed tech stack, focusing on the core drivers of happiness is no longer optional.
-It is the foundation of a sustainable business.
+It is the foundation of a sustainable business, whether you are running a Shopify store, a SaaS platform, or a service-based company.
 At Growave, our mission is to turn retention into a powerful growth engine for e-commerce brands by simplifying the way you connect with your audience.
 We believe in a merchant-first approach, building solutions that prioritize your long-term stability and growth over short-term trends.

 Our central message is clear: customer satisfaction is not the result of a single brilliant campaign, but rather the cumulative effect of a cohesive, trustworthy, and personalized journey.
 When you align your tools and your strategy, you create an environment where customers feel seen, valued, and eager to return.